Guest Post and Giveaway: That’s Not What Friends Are For

-Today I welcome Greg Olear, author of to Colloquium!
+Welcome to Greg Olear, author of father-mucker.

-Josh Lansky is a man on the brink.
-And father-mucker is the story of a day in his crazy life.
 Josh is a second-rate screenwriter, fledgling freelancer, and stay-at-home dad of two preschoolers.
 He has managed to keep it together until one Friday morning when he takes his children to playgroup.
 His wife is away on yet another business trip.
 And one of the mothers tells him that his wife may be having an extra-marital affair.

 Josh needs a break.
 Sadly, he’s not going to get one.

-father-mucker is being hailed as a refreshingly honest, but raucously funny look at marriage and parenting in the twenty-first century.
+father-mucker is hailed as a refreshingly honest, but raucously funny look at marriage and parenting in the twenty-first century.

 That’s Not What Friends Are For